Fungus Gnats in San Angelo

 Fungus Gnat Habitat

-Outdoors, fungus gnats are attracted to moisture and problems may occur in areas where the landscape has been overwatered or in low-lying areas that remain extremely wet following heavy rainfall.
-Fungus gnats are attracted to light, and indoors, they can be seen hovering near windows.
-However, compared to house flies, fungus gnats are weak flyers and generally remain near potted plants.
-They can also be found in high moisture areas in the home including, kitchens, bathrooms, laundry rooms, and crawl spaces.
+In outdoor settings, fungus gnats are drawn to moisture, and issues may arise in areas where the landscape has been excessively watered or in low-lying regions that retain water after heavy rainfall.
+Inside buildings, fungus gnats are attracted to light and can be observed hovering around windows.
+However, in comparison to house flies, fungus gnats are not strong flyers and tend to stay close to potted plants.
+Additionally, they may be found in areas with high moisture levels indoors, such as kitchens, bathrooms, laundry rooms, and crawl spaces.
+Monitoring and addressing moisture levels in these areas are essential steps in managing fungus gnat populations and reducing their presence indoors.

 Fungus Gnat Behaviors, Threats, or Dangers